raipc/atsd-jdbc/insert.md

 ### Date

-The date literal values can be specified using the following formats:
+Literal date values can be specified using the following formats:

 * ISO 8601  `yyyy-MM-dd'T'HH:mm:ss[.SSS]'Z'`